 - Requirement of disclosure by assurance practitioner about their independence (impartiality) and competencies.

-Since its inception in 1995, AccountAbility has taken an approach to quality focused on the interests of the stakeholder, or those impacted by the organisation.
+AccountAbility has taken an approach to quality focused on the interests of the stakeholder, or those impacted by the organisation.
 For business, this would include employees and owners, as well as those stakeholders who historically have had little influence over decision-making and yet are impacted, often profoundly, by business activities.

 The AA1000 series defined this in terms of the principle of ‘inclusivity’ understood as the right of stakeholders’ interests to be heard, and that organisations account for themselves in relation to these interests.
 AA1000 AS distilled this into an ‘accountability commitment’ and three, related, core over-arching principles: materiality, completeness and responsiveness.
 Of these, the most significant is ‘materiality’, defined in terms of stakeholder interests.